sf-wdi-25/notes/week-03-ajax-json-express/day-02-ajax/dusk-get-post/exercises.md

 Note that most APIs require an API key if you want to do anything other than read data, and a lot of them even require a key just to read.
 We made this API for you to explore CRUD, no API key required!

 1. Use Postman to `GET` all the `books`.
 Now get just one book using the `_id`.
-2. Use Postman to send a `POST` request to create a new book.
+2. Use Postman to send a `POST` request to create a new book:
+    - set `author` to YOUR-NAME, and make up values for the other fields.
+    - What does your response data look like?
+What is the "id" of your book?
+3. How would you request your book, using your id?
+4. How would you update your book to change the date to your birthdate?
+5. How would you delete your book?

 For the rest of the challenges, fork and clone the <a href="https://github.com/sf-wdi-25/ajax-crud-book-app" target="_blank">ajax-book-app</a> repo.